What is open and closed in Ottawa on Canada Day - ExBulletin

 If you are looking to accomplish some tasks on Canada Day but are not sure what will be open, here is a guide to help you.

-This Canadian day will look a little different from years past because the construction on Parliament Hill has shifted the scene to LeBreton Flats.
+This Canada Day will again look a little different than in years past: national solo shows are back, but building on Parliament Hill has shifted the stage to LeBreton Flats.

 Parliament Hill last hosted Canada’s national holiday in 2019, ahead of the COVID-19 pandemic.
 The major rehabilitation of the Center Blockhas has reduced the amount of space available for public events on the wide lawn in front of Parliament buildings.